energy-sustainability/energy-sustainability.github.io/_pages/about.md

 <a name='evaluation'></a>
 ### Course Evaluation

 The course is evaluated 25% by theory comprehension and 75% by experimental work.
-Theory comprehension is measured by an analysis on a paper chosen by the student.
+Theory comprehension is measured by an analysis on a paper chosen by the student and presented at the end of the semester.
 The student should read and fully understand the paper, reading as many references as needed for that purpose.
 A presentation will be done where the student will describe the paper itself, and provide constructive criticism on it.
 This may include, but is not limited to, answers to questions such as:

 - What is the main contribution of the article?
 - How could this paper be extended by more experiments or analysis?
 - Are there flaws in the paper methodology?
 - What future work can derive from this paper?

 The experimental evaluation will be based on reports for each thematic block, illustrating the conclusions derived from the laboratory sessions.
-Each thematic block will provide a list of analysis suggested to students.
+Each thematic block will define the specifics of the experimental work.
 Alternative experimental reports suggested by the student are also acceptable, previous validation from the lecturers (e.g., replicating a particular paper results, or evaluating a different approach than the one suggested by the lecturers).

-#### FNN/CNN Evaluation
+#### FNN/CNN lab

-The labs for these two blocks are to be performed in pairs.
-These can be the same for both blocks or not.
+The labs for these two blocks are to be performed in couples.
+Students are free to arrange couples as they see fit.
+Partners can be the same for both blocks or not.
 The evaluation of the lab will be done in a 40 minutes personal interview between the lecturer (Dario Garcia-Gasulla in this case) and the two students.
 Both students will be evaluated separately.
 This interview will be in the form of an oral report: You are expected to explain the problem you faced and the solutions you proposed, while the lecturer asks questions about the particularities of the problem, and the reasoning behing your decisions.
 While most of the interview will be oral, you should bring a number of supporting material (digital format is fine).
-This must be restricted to figures, tables and plots (no text beyond the captions).
-Some of the most typical material are:

-- Dataset information: Size, splits, class distributions, dataset samples, technical properties
-- Training results: Loss and accuracy curves
-- Performance reports: Accuracies, confusion matrices

-However, some of these may be irrelevant, and some that are not listed here may be necessary, depending on your experiments/results.
-Feel free to bring any plot/table you find interesting for discussing.

 These personal interviews will be scheduled during the course.

 <a name='lessons'></a>
 ### Lessons